AliakseiBaryliuk/it-academy/src/main/java/by/itacademy/brest/class1/readme/bytecode_explanation.md

 ### Methods:

-The class contains two methods: public by.itacademy.brest.classone.HelloWorld(): A constructor with no arguments.
+The class contains two methods: public by.itacademy.brest.class1.HelloWorld(): A constructor with no arguments.
 It invokes the constructor of the java.lang.Object class. public static void main(java.lang.String[]): The main method, which is the entry point for the Java application.
 It prints "Hello world!" to the standard output.

 ### Method Details: